paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Apr 15, 2026 - Its closing in ...
+Updating my web site.
+Adding a few more pages.
+The goal is that for the open studio tour, I'll have qr codes next to various pieces of work that will link you to the description on the web site.
+For example, [Jukebox Version 2!](https://www.vivier.net/blog/how-to-get-a-tabletop-jukebox-working-again/) .
+Weeded about 100 feet of raised beds in the past two weeks.
+Pulled ungodly amounts of crabgrass vines out of the useless clay soil.
+Filled them with compost mulch and plants: lavender, rosemary, foxglove, strawberries.
+My better half added arugula, tomatoes greek oregano, pansies and a few others to the mix.
+Pretty springtime!

 ## Apr 9, 2026 - Crap!
 Wow.
 So, I'm sorry.
 I got a new desktop and discovered local AI.
 Large rabbit hole that I will have to fill in later.
 However, I have completed the Jukebox V2 and am now prepping for the April 25 & 26th Open Studios Tour for Roanoke.